Triangle (2009 British film): Plot

-She hears yelling and sees a second set of Jess and the others arrive on Greg's capsized boat and spot her as the earlier unseen figure.
-The second set of people board the boat.
-Jess is spotted when she drops her keys near the display case, and she attempts to warn Victor 2 when he chases her, only to accidentally impale his head on a wall hook.
-She finds dozens of the shooter's outfits, several shotguns, her own locket, and a note saying to kill them all when they board, written in her own handwriting.
-She takes a shotgun, intending to "change the pattern," but the shooter, a third Jess repeating the loop, kills Greg and Downey 2 before mortally wounding Sally 2.
+Jess hears yelling and sees another copy of her group on Greg's boat, who spot her (as the earlier unidentified figure).
+This new set of passengers boards the ship.
+They spot her after she drops her keys, and she attempts to warn the new Victor when he chases her, only to accidentally injure his head on a wall hook.
+She finds dozens of her own lockets and notes in her own handwriting telling her to kill them all.
+She takes a shotgun and confronts the new group, intending to "change the pattern", but a third Jess shoots the new Greg and stabs the new Downey and Sally.

-The first Jess chases Sally 2, who sends the distress signal heard on Greg's boat.
-Jess catches up to her on a deck filled with dozens of Sally corpses, and Sally succumbs to her wound as, below them, the second Jess kills the shooter Jess.
-The overturned boat returns again with another copy of Jess and the others, and Jess realizes the loop restarts once everyone is killed.
-Desperate to stop the loop, Jess sets everything from the first loop into motion, and cloaks her face using a burlap bag as a makeshift mask.
-After she is disarmed during the fight on the front deck, she urges her counterpart to kill everyone, and the second Jess knocks the original overboard.
+The old Jess chases the new Sally, who sends the distress signal heard on Greg's boat.
+Jess catches up to her on a deck filled with dozens of Sally's corpses, and Sally succumbs to her wound as, below them, the new Jess kills the third Jess.
+The overturned boat returns again with another copy of her group, and the old Jess realizes the loop restarts once everyone is killed.
+Desperate to stop the loop, she sets the loop into motion by writing on the mirror in blood, dumping bodies overboard, and telling the latest Sally and Downey to go to the theater.
+She then arms herself, dresses in the shooter's outfit, and puts on a burlap mask.
+After she shoots the latest group and is disarmed, she urges the latest Jess to kill everyone, before being knocked overboard.

-She awakens washed ashore and discovers that it is the same morning.
-She returns home and watches from outside her house as her original morning self yells abusively at Tommy out of anger toward his autism.
-Promising to change, she distracts her counterpart with the doorbell, then kills her, puts the bagged body in the car trunk, and leaves with Tommy.
-A seagull hits their windshield and dies, but when she picks it up and disposes of it, she sees a pile of dead seagulls.
-Realizing that she is still trapped in the loop, Jess hurriedly drives away, but crashes into a truck.
-Tommy is killed on impact, and the double of Jess from the trunk is seen dead at the scene.
-In the aftermath, the real Jess stands watching the accident scene.
-A taxi driver approaches and she accepts a ride to the harbour.
-After promising to return, she joins the others on Greg's boat, starting the loop again.
+She awakens near crabs on a beach, having washed ashore, and she discovers that it is earlier that morning.
+She returns home and watches from outside her house as her earlier self yells abusively and strikes Tommy out of frustration with his autism.
+She distracts her counterpart with the doorbell, then kills her, and tells Tommy that he just had a bad dream.
+She puts the bagged body in her car's trunk and leaves with Tommy, vowing to him that things will change.

+A seagull hits their windshield and dies, but after she tosses it off the road, she sees there's a pile of many dead seagulls.
+Realizing she is still trapped in the loop, Jess hurriedly drives away, but crashes into a truck, killing Tommy.
+A taxi driver approaches her.
+Jess asks him to take her to the harbour, evidently hoping to bring back her son.
+The driver tells her he will wait for her, and she promises him that she will return.
+Exhausted, she joins the others on Greg's boat, starting the loop again.